-Bart started his career at the International Monetary Fund where he published extensively on international monetary policy, including ground-breaking research on interest rate liberalization in Africa and the interaction between tax collection and monetary policy in Brazil.
+Bart is the Chairman of Delphos International Limited.
+He started his career at the International Monetary Fund where he published extensively on international monetary policy, including ground-breaking research on interest rate liberalization in Africa and the interaction between tax collection and monetary policy in Brazil.

 On 15 September 2008, Bart and a core team of Morgan Stanley professionals joined GLG Partners to lead its emerging markets practice.
-In early 2013, Bart co-led GLG’s team move to APQ Partners, a London-based emerging markets asset manager.
-In August 2016, Bart led the IPO of APQ Global Limited on the LSE AIM and TISE markets.
+In early 2013, Bart co-led GLG’s team move to APQ Partners, a London-based emerging markets asset manager where he served as Managing Partner and Chief Investment Officer.
+Bart currently serves as CEO of APQ Global Limited whish is listed on the LSE AIM market and The International Stock Exchange.

-During his career, Bart has worked on ground-breaking transactions in emerging markets, including the first transaction involving Russian Paris-Club debt, the issuance of the largest Eurobonds denominated in Mexican Peso, ground-breaking currency hedging transactions in Turkey and multi-billion dollar lending facilities in the CIS.
+During his career, Bart has worked on ground-breaking transactions in emerging markets, including the first transaction involving Russian Paris-Club debt, the issuance of the largest Eurobond denominated in Mexican Peso, ground-breaking currency hedging transactions in Turkey and multi-billion USD lending facilities in the CIS.

 Bart obtained his PhD in Economics at Columbia University.
 He has obtained various academic awards including fellowships from The Brookings Institution and the Belgian National Science Foundation.
 He currently serves as a Senior Fellow at the School of Advanced International Studies at Johns Hopkins University.